 When calculations are involved in answering exam questions, the more fluent you are in using your calculator, the more time you save on the exam.
-And time is everything on the exam.
+And time is everything.
 Learn all the calculator functions, getting the basics down first, and then the more complicated formulas as your study progresses.
-Like learning any instrument, practice until it becomes muscle memory.
+As with learning any instrument, practice until it becomes muscle memory.

 3. Learn the vocabulary.

-You are likely to be a bit behind on learning the language of the investment industry, from the textbook vocabulary to the jargon of a trading desk.
+You are likely to be a bit behind on learning the language of the investment industry.
+From the textbook vocabulary to the jargon of a trading desk, there’s a lot to master.
 Take the time to learn and use the language; don’t try to learn concepts “in translation.”

 4. Brush up on math skills.

-Yes, you’ll have your calculator and you’ll be a whiz with it by exam day, but you can usually rule out at least one answer, if not two, just by eyeballing the math.
+Sure, you’ll have your calculator, and you’ll be a whiz with it by exam day, but you can usually rule out at least one answer, if not two, just by eyeballing the math.